esketit-git/aSSL/README.md

 Is aSSL secure as SSL?

-Currently No. SSL is secure because it is a technology implemented at browser level so that when an HTTPS connection has been established, the browser checks the SSL Certificate before continuing.
+Currently No. *SSL* is secure because it is implemented at browser level so when a HTTPS connection has been established, the browser checks the SSL Certificate before continuing.

 Suppose a man-in-the-middle (MiTM) attack.
 With an SSL connection, the attack would be successful only should the user click Ok when the browser alerts him saying that the certificate doesn't correspond to the connected server (the alert may also appear if some file is transferred over HTTP instead of HTTPS because in this file a hacker could inject malicious code).